 - Learn more about Green Watts for Good at NFS-sponsored events, on our website and Facebook page, and from our newsletters.

-- If you are a solar developer/installer who would like to donate your labor and/or solar panels for a solar PV system at a food bank or homeless shelter in your community through our Green Watts for Good program, please contact us.
+- If you are a solar developer/installer who would like to donate your labor and/or solar panels for a solar PV system at a food bank, homeless shelter or another nonprofit in your community through our Green Watts for Good program, please contact us.

-- If your ecology or sustainability club, faith group, foundation, nonprofit or business would like to partner with Nebraskans for Solar on developing and installing a solar project in your neighborhood or community, please discuss your project idea with one or more of our board members, send an email to: firstname.lastname@example.org, or come to one of our board meetings, held the second Saturday of each month at 9:30 am.
+- If your ecology or sustainability club, faith group, foundation, nonprofit or business would like to partner with Nebraskans for Solar on developing a charitable solar project in your community, please discuss your project idea with one or more of our board members, send an email to: firstname.lastname@example.org, or come to one of our board meetings, held the second Saturday of each month at 9:30 am.

 - You can also donate directly to our fund by sending a check payable to Nebraskans for Solar, with Green Watts for Good in the memo line, and mailing it to:

 Omaha, Nebraska 68139